mukil/dmx-webpages/README.md

 * Completely revised webpage application model
 * Introduced new icons
-* Not compatible with 0.3
+* Not compatible with previous version (dm4-webpages-0.3)
 * Uses Thymeleaf 2.1.3

 Note: You cannot upgrade a _dm47-webpages-0.3_ installation to use _dm47-webpages-0.4_.